HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 - Genome size

-    The effective size of the genome in bp is required by Macs2 when calculating statistical enrichment.
+    The effective size of the genome in bp is required when calculating the background signal when determining statistical enrichment.
 This is the size of mappable space in the genome, i.e. not counting repetitive and `N` spacers.
-Pre-computed values can be used, but these are usually based on specific size k-mers.
-A more reliable method is to simply count the mappable space in the actual provided samples, which takes into account the read length and sequencing depth of the given experiment.
+    Pre-computed values could be used, but these are usually based on specific size k-mers.
+An alternative, empirical method is to simply determine the coverage of the actual provided samples, which takes into account the read length and sequencing depth of the given experiment.
 The script [report_mappable_space](applications.md#report_mappable_spacepl) will do this
     automatically, unless an explicit genome size is provided.

+    **Note** that ChIPSeq experiments with low genomic coverage (50% or less), common with early genomic sequencing technologies, will benefit more if given the explicit genome size rather than empirical, as it will lead to lower expected background signal and better statistical scores.

 - Duplication levels